omarhashimi111/electronic-_sales_project/README.md

 Click on sales_analysis.ipynb to see the project
-The Data was in 12month but because it was larg in size i Could not upload them all.
+The Data was in 12months but because it was large in size i Could not upload them all.